sanchez/sem1-2017-notes/CSSE3002/lectures.md

 - Generate "buy-in"
 - Usually produced by sponsor

+## Vision Statement
+- Long term purpose of system (a bit idealistic)
+- For -- target audience
+- Who -- statement of need
+- The -- product
+- Is -- category
+- That -- reason to use
+- Unlike -- alternative
+- Our product -- advantage

 ## Goals
 - High-level
 - What project will accomplish
-- One
+- One sentence (sometimes more)
-    - sometimes more

 ## Objectives
 - Specific
-- Supports a goal
-    - think "how" it does this
+- Supports a goal (think "how" it does this)
 - Describe with an action verb
     - measurable
     - address project end result

-### Goals & Objects Example
-- Data mining of insurance claims
-- Goal
-    - Increase identification of fraudulent insurance claims by 20%
-- Objective
-    - Identify common characteristics of false theft claims

 ## SMART
 ### Specific